Exploring Different Lifestyle Diets

 What to Avoid on the Paleo Diet:

-• Processed Foods: Eliminate processed foods, including refined sugars, artificial additives, and trans fats.
+• Processed Foods: Processed foods are not allowed because they often include refined sugars, artificial additives, and trans fats.

-• Grains and Legumes: Avoid grains like wheat, barley, and legumes such as beans and lentils due to their anti-nutrient content.
+• Grains and Legumes: Avoid grains like wheat, barley because most of them are processed foods that our ancestors didn’t eat.
+Also avoid legumes such as beans and lentils because they are difficult to digest.

 • Dairy Products: Exclude dairy products like milk, cheese, and yogurt due to potential inflammatory properties.

-• Processed and Refined Oils: Steer clear of refined vegetable oils like soybean, corn, and canola oil, opting for natural fats instead.
+• Processed and Refined Oils: Steer clear of vegetable oils like soybean, corn, and canola oil, as they are refined, opting for natural fats instead.

 • Highly Processed Sweeteners: Refrain from using highly processed sweeteners like high-fructose corn syrup or artificial sweeteners.